bezadenget/iml300/project2/drawing machine/README.md

 ### Other Chrome Concepts:

-Extension with that replaces every "th" with "z"
+* Extension with that replaces every "th" with "z"

-Extension that can decorate webscapes for the holidays
+* Extension that can decorate webscapes for the holidays

-Extension with the traditional hand cursor redesigned with stylish nails
+* Extension with the traditional hand cursor redesigned with stylish nails

-Extension that with every click a mustache appears, then disappears (2012 reminiscent)
+* Extension that with every click a mustache appears, then disappears (2012 reminiscent)

-Extension that
+* Extension that makes the screen a different hue